elnagne/Eventual/README.md

 This project uses git flow to organize project contribution.

-We will name of branches feature- followed by the title of the feature.
+We will name branches feature- followed by the title of the feature.
 For example: feature-signup

 We will be using Jira to track team tickets and issues.